Kingslayer1000/TIL/Chattu/LoginPage.md

 - paper component can be used like card component. it provides shadow (read docs from mui page)
 - typography, button, textfield, paper, container are mui-material components

+#styledComponents(for visually Hidden Input)
+- create visually hidden input inside components/styles for avatars

+#protectRoute
+- protectRoute is used for redirecting to login page if a user is not registered and home if they are registered.